 YOU’RE NOT PASSIONATE ABOUT WHAT YOU DO

-I’ve been a software developer for 20 years but when I began to lose my passion for the profession.
+After being a software developer for 20 years, I began to lose my passion for the profession.
 I didn’t know it yet but it was a clue that I was not walking in my purpose.

-If you’re in a job or career that you’re not (or no longer) passionate about maybe it’s time to take a closer look at what you ARE passionate about and do something about it.
+Are you in a job or career that you’re not (or no longer) passionate about?
+Ask yourself if it’s time to take a closer look at what you ARE passionate about and do something about it.

-At some point, I began to own up to the fact that I really wasn’t enjoying life.
+At some point, I began to own up to the fact that I wasn’t enjoying my life.

-Though my relationship with God was still strong during this time (He heard a lot from me about this whole situation believe me), even the act of going to church each week seemed like a ritual.
+I still had a strong relationship with God (He heard a lot from me about this whole situation believe me).
+But even the act of going to church each week seemed like a ritual.

-My life had become so full of obligations and things that I thought were important… things that NEEDED to be done, that I didn’t even realize that I was hardly spending any quality fun time with my family.
+My life had become full of obligations and things that I thought were important… things that I thought NEEDED my utmost attention.
+I didn’t even realize that I was hardly spending any quality fun time with my family.

-I couldn’t remember the last time we’d seen a movie together, whether at home or at the cinema or gone out for ice-cream or something.
+I couldn’t remember the last time we’d sat down to watch a movie together.
+Or even gone to the cinema.
+Or out for ice-cream or something.

 YOU CONSTANTLY FEEL LIKE THERE’S SOMETHING MISSING

-Another sure sign that you’re not walking in your purpose is feeling like there is something missing from your life.
-A general dissatisfaction with your life as it currently stands.
+This is a sure sign that you’re not walking in your purpose.
+You feel a general dissatisfaction with your life as it currently stands

-You might not even be stuck on the merry-go-round of life.
-You might have just realized that housework, the standard 9 to 5 career (even if it is traditionally a good one) and weekly church services just aren’t going to cut it.
+You’re not even be stuck or frustrated.
+It’s just that the cycle of housework, the standard 9 to 5 career, and weekly church services aren’t going to cut it for you anymore

-You’re no longer satisfied with just walking or even running, you want to fly!
+No longer satisfied with walking or even running, you want to FLY!

 YOU CRASH AND BURN

 But then my mom passed away and the seasons in my life changed.
 I now had to look out for my dad along with my other responsibilities.
 A lot of these activities became burdensome.
-Even though I’m sure it looked great on the outside, my personal time with God had begun to suffer.
+Even though I’m sure my relationship with God looked great on the outside, my personal time with Him began to suffer.

-The truth is that I was literally too tired from trying to be all things to all people, to spend the kind of quality time that I needed to spend with Him.
+The truth was that I was too tired.
+I was trying to be “all things to all people”, and couldn’t spend the kind of quality time that I needed to spend with God.

 YOU’VE REACHED THE POINT OF ULTIMATE FRUSTRATION

 You’ve become completely and utterly dissatisfied with every area of your life.
-You yearn for new meaning in your home, professional and spiritual life.
+You yearn for new meaning in your home, professional and spiritual life

 My challenge to you this week is to write down your hopes and dreams.
 Take them before God and ask Him how He wants you to pursue them.